Table of Contents

 Why test results end up scattered

 Test results live where tests run.
-When tests run inside CI pipelines, results live inside pipeline logs.
-When every team has its own pipeline configuration, results are fragmented across every one of those pipelines.
+When tests run inside CI pipelines, results live in pipeline logs.
+When every team has its own pipeline configuration, results fragment across every one of those pipelines.
 When you add a second CI tool, or a third, the fragmentation multiplies.

 Most engineering organizations did not design this.
 It accumulated.
 A team started with Jenkins.
 Another used GitHub Actions because it was faster to set up.
 A load testing suite runs on a schedule via a cron job.
 E2E tests run in a separate pipeline triggered by a different event.
 Each of those systems produces results.
 None of them talk to each other.

-The instinct is to solve this with a dashboard.
+The instinct is to solve scattered results with a dashboard.
 Build something that pulls from Jenkins, GitHub Actions, and the load testing tool, normalize the results, and display them in one place.

 That works until it does not.
 The integration breaks when a CI tool updates its API.
 The normalization logic does not account for a new test type.
 Someone adds a fourth pipeline and the dashboard does not know about it.
 Now you are maintaining a bespoke aggregation layer on top of all the systems you were already maintaining.